Troubleshooting authenticity issues

 Solutions

-As proposed in the hint message, the certificates with unauthenticated bindings can by found by using the just used command followed by the--gossip
+As proposed in the hint message, certificates with unauthenticated bindings can be found by using the same command with the--gossip

 option: